Alain-Pascal/alx-system_engineering-devops/0x01-shell_permissions/README.md

     > A script that changes the group owner to `school` for the file `hello`
     >
     > File is in the working directory

 * 100-change_owner_and_group

+    > This is a script that changes the owner to `vincent` and the group owner to `staff` for all the files and directories in the working directory

 * 101-symbolic_link_permissions
 * 102-if_only
 * 103-Star_Wars